The third edition of Think Stats is not for sale yet, but if you would like to support this project, you can buy me a coffee.

 3.4.
 NSFG Data#

-In the previous chapter, we plotting histograms for the distributions of pregnancy lengths for first babies and others.
+In the previous chapter, we plotted histograms of pregnancy lengths for first babies and others.

 But the sizes of the groups are not the same, so we can’t compare the histograms directly.